Londinium: 1st century

 After the sack of the city by Boudica and her defeat, a large military fort covering 15,000 m^{2} was built at Plantation Place on Cornhill, with 3m-high banks and enclosed by 3m deep double ditches.
 It was built as an emergency solution to protect Londinium's important trade and to help reconstruct the city.
 It dominated the town and lay over the main road into Londinium controlling traffic from London Bridge and on the river.
 Several major building projects at this time such as roads, a new quay and a water lifting machine indicate the army had a key role in reconstruction.
 The fort was in use for less than 10 years.

 The city was eventually rebuilt as a planned Roman town, its streets generally adhering to a grid skewed by major roads passing from the bridgehead and by changes in alignment produced by crossings over the local streams.
 It recovered after about a decade.

 The first forum was constructed in the 70s or 80s and has been excavated, showing it had an open courtyard with a basilica and several shops around it, altogether measuring about 100 × 50 m.
 The basilica would have functioned as the city's administrative heart, hearing law cases and seating the town's local senate.
 It formed the north side of the forum, whose south entrance was located along the north side of the intersection of the present Gracechurch, Lombard, and Fenchurch Streets.
 Forums elsewhere typically had a civic temple constructed within the enclosed market area; British sites usually did not, instead placing a smaller shrine for Roman services somewhere within the basilica.
 The first forum in Londinium seems to have had a full temple, but placed outside just west of the forum.

 By the turn of the century, Londinium was perhaps as large as 60,000 people and had replaced Camulodunum (Colchester) as the provincial capital.
 A large building discovered near Cannon Street Station has had its foundation dated to this era and is assumed to have been the governor's palace.
 It boasted a garden, pools, and several large halls, some of which were decorated with mosaic floors.
 It stood on the east bank of the now-covered River Walbrook, near where it joins the Thames.
 The London Stone may originally have been part of the palace's main entrance.
 Another site dating to this era is the bathhouse (thermae) at Huggin Hill, which remained in use prior to its demolition around the year 200.
 Brothels were legal but taxed.

-In 2025 ruins of oldest Roman basilica in London were found.
-It was constructed between 78 and 84 A.D.)
+In 2025 ruins of the oldest Roman basilica in London were found.
+It was constructed between 78 and 84 AD.